fndvit/covid-vaccine-effects-tracker/README.md

 ![Updated](https://img.shields.io/github/last-commit/fndvit/covid-vaccination-tracker)
 ![License](https://img.shields.io/github/license/fndvit/covid-vaccination-tracker)

-# Correlatin COVID-19 vaccination and drop in new infections (still early, use with caution)
+# Correlate COVID-19 vaccination and drop in new infections (still early, use with caution)
 <!-- [**The project is live here!!**](https://vacunas.fndvit.org/) -->

 ## To do (prioritized):